WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 #### Manual Update Instructions

-First, go to the [Downloads page](http://developer.wildernesslabs.co/Meadow/Getting_Started/Downloads/) and download the Beta 4.0 Meadow.OS binaries, the Beta 4.0 CLI, and the Meadow network binaries.
+Follow along with the [Meadow Getting Started guide](/Meadow/Getting_Started/) to get the latest Meadow.OS binaries, the beta CLI, and the Meadow network binaries.

 Unzip everything to a common folder, the instructions below assume the OS and network binaries are in the same folder and the CLI is in a `Meadow.CLI` subfolder relative to the OS binaries.